hashchange/backbone.select/readme.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

 ## Release Notes

+### v1.2.0

+* Related selections and deselections are treated as a single, atomic transaction.
+Firing of events is delayed until select and deselect actions have spread across all affected models and collections, without any actions still pending.

+### v1.1.2

+* Fixed bug when models were added or removed with `reset` (collection was not correctly registered with models)

+### v1.1.1

+* Relaxed dependency requirements in `bower.json`

+### v1.1.0

+* Moved build to `dist` directory
+* Added `_pickyType` property to identify mixins in a model or collection
+* Switched development stack to Bower, Karma, Node web server
+* Added demo app, memory-leak test environment in `demo` directory

+### v1.0.1

+* Removed obsolete Backbone.Picky files from build

 ### v1.0.0